The Anti-Politics Text

 Lobbying rewards incumbents, punishes outsiders, and binds participants to outcomes they cannot control.

-We do not argue with power.
+We do not spend our time arguing with power.
+We make it less relevant.

 IV.
 Why We Do Not Negotiate With Regulators